La Belle Dame sans Merci

-"La Belle Dame sans Merci" ("The Beautiful Lady Without Mercy") is a ballad produced by the English poet John Keats in 1819.
+"La Belle Dame sans Merci" ("The Beautiful Lady without Mercy") is a ballad produced by the English poet John Keats in 1819.
 The title was derived from the title of a 15th-century poem by Alain Chartier called La Belle Dame sans Mercy.

 Considered an English classic, the poem is an example of Keats' poetic preoccupation with love and death.
 The poem is about a fairy who condemns a knight to an unpleasant fate after she seduces him with her eyes and singing.
 The fairy inspired several artists to paint images that became early examples of 19th-century femme fatale iconography.
-The poem continues to be referenced in many works of literature, music, art, and film.
+The poem continues to be referred to in many works of literature, music, art, and film.

 Poem

 The poem is simple in structure with twelve stanzas of four lines each in an ABCB rhyme scheme.
 Below are both the original and revised version of the poem:

+First version

+The first version occurs in a letter from Keats, written over the period 14 February to 3 May 1819 to his younger brother and sister-in-law, George and Georgiana Keats, who had emigrated to America.
+This contains a number of alterations to the poem, with Keats revising as he wrote.
+It is not introduced in any way, but at the end he proceeds to make fun of the poem by discussing playfully why there are four kisses instead of a score or seven.

 Inspiration

 In 2019 literary scholars Richard Marggraf Turley and Jennifer Squire proposed that the ballad may have been inspired by the tomb effigy of Richard FitzAlan, 10th Earl of Arundel (d.
 1376) in Chichester Cathedral.
 At the time of Keats' visit in 1819, the effigy stood mutilated and separated from that of Arundel's second wife, Eleanor of Lancaster (d.
 1372), in the northern outer aisle.
 The figures were reunited and restored by Edward Richardson in 1843, and later inspired Philip Larkin's 1956 poem "An Arundel Tomb".

-Like the author's other 1819 poems such as “Ode to a Nightingale,” “On Melancholy,” and “On Indolence,” the poem was written at the heat of Keats' passion for his fiancée Fanny Brawne.
+Like the author's other 1819 poems such as “Ode to a Nightingale,” “Ode on Melancholy,” and “Ode on Indolence,” the poem was written at the heat of Keats' passion for his fiancée Fanny Brawne.
 This is why some critics think that its theme partly reflects their relationship.
 However, critics such as Amy Lowell argue that "La Belle Dame sans Merci" is not biographical and that it is "not connected, except in the most general way, with Keats himself and Fanny Brawne.”
-However, the critics who believe that all fiction is in some sense autobiographic can see a clear connection to his unrequited love for Fanny, coupled with the physical suffering caused by his own consumption (tuberculosis), which laid waste to his family and eventually took his life.